 - What are Erikson’s four domains of identity?

-- What are the four statuses of identity?
+- What are the four main identity status categories quizlet?

 - How does identity develop?